salimbenghorbel/crazy-practical/docs/README.md

 Now it's your time to code!
 You will find example scripts for this practical in `crazyflie-lib-python/cp_examples`.

-In the order, `position_commander.py` illustrates how to issue simple position commands, while `logger.py` illustrates how to retrieve position estimates from the Crazyflie and save them in a `csv` file.
+Several scrips are available: `position_commander.py` illustrates how to issue simple position commands, while `basiclog.py` shows how to acquire and log roll, pitch, and yaw angles estimates from the Crazyflie and save them in a `csv` file.
 Your logs are saved in the `logs` folder and you can analyze them in a Python notebook, as shown in the example `logs_analyzer.ipynb`.
+Finally, `logandfly.py` combines the two previous examples into one script, where your drone will fly through a simple maneuver and log its position estimated and sensor data.
+Again, you can visualized the acquired dataset with the `logs_analyzer.ipynb` script.

 To run the examples, call them from the `crazyflie-lib-python` folder like this: